 Module Feature Item Issue Summary Affected Revisions (1) A1 A2 PMD Bits PMD Bits 56.
 Setting the PMD bit for DMA peripheral (PMD7<4>) does not disable clock to DMA peripheral. Х Х DAC Output 57.
-A glitch may be observed at the DAC output, outside of DAC settling time specifications, when Peripheral Bus Clock 2 (PBCLK2) < 15 MHz. Х Х USB Low-speed mode 58.
-The USB in Low-Speed Host mode is not supported. Х Х
+A glitch may be observed at the DAC output, outside of DAC settling time specifications, when Peripheral Bus Clock 2 (PBCLK2) < 15 MHz. Х USB Low-Speed mode 58.
+USB Low-Speed Device and Host modes are not supported. Х Х Flash - RTSP RTSP 59.
+Run-Time Self Programming of Configuration Words is not functional. Х